Dynamics of Non-minimally Coupled Scalar Fields in the Jordan Frame: Summary and Conclusions

 To demonstrate the viability of our method, we study geometric preheating as an illustrative example in \cref{sec:ex1}.
 The model involves a real spectator scalar field $\phi$ that is excited through its non-minimal coupling to gravity when the inflaton oscillates around the minimum of its potential following the end of inflation.
 The oscillations of the inflaton source oscillations in $R$, inducing a time-dependent effective mass for $\phi$.
 While the effective squared mass is negative, tachyonic growth of the non-minimally coupled field can occur if the value of $\xi$ is large enough to overcome the friction due to the expansion of the universe, as shown in \cref{fig:energy-density-all}.
 In this case, the growth of the non-minimally coupled field is highly efficient and the energy density of $\phi$ reaches an $\mathcal{O}(1)$ value of the total energy density within an $\mathcal{O}(1)$ number of e-folds, representing an extremely efficient preheating mechanism.
 We find that if there is no explicit scale in the potential of the non-minimally coupled field, then its energy density scales as radiation at late times.
 Therefore, in the cases where $\xi$ is large enough, whether the inflaton or non-minimally coupled field dominates the energy density at late times depends on the choice of potential for both fields.

 To conclude, we have introduced a robust method to solve the dynamics of non-minimally coupled scalar fields directly in the original Jordan frame with the expansion sourced by all fields present, even when the dynamics becomes fully inhomogeneous and/or non-linear due to the backreaction of the excited species.
-This will provide an important tool to study the equivalence of the Einstein and Jordan frame at the quantum level, in particular when the initial conditions of the fields are set by quantum vacuum fluctuations in both frames.
 All numerical algorithms presented in this paper will be made publicly available in a future update to the package \href{https://github.com/cosmolattice/cosmolattice}{$\mathcal{C}\mathrm{osmo}\mathcal{L}\mathrm{attice}$}, which will allow anyone to perform user-friendly and versatile cosmological simulations involving non-minimally coupled scalar fields.